Now is a great time to talk about the potential health benefits of acerola.

 As for the minerals, you’ll get calcium, iron, magnesium, manganese, phosphorus, potassium, sodium, and zinc.

-5. Acerola Improves Brain Functions
+5. Improves Brain Functions

 Some even say that it can help children improve their intelligence.

 6. Aids In Liver Health

-This helped in preventing liver damage in mice.
+This helped prevent liver damage in mice.